nono/slide-em-up/README.md

 1. Install slide-em-up: `gem install slide-em-up`
 2. Create a directory for your presentation: `mkdir foobar && cd foobar`
-3. Create a section for your slides: `mkdir main_section`
+3. Create a section for your slides: `mkdir main`
-4. Write some slides: `vim main_section/slides.md`
+4. Write some slides: `vim main/slides.md`

        !SLIDE
        # My First slide #